 Structure of Windows 8 Registry Editor

 There are several sections which are termed as hives in the Windows 8 Registry Editor.
 These hives are presented as a tree-like hierarchical pattern.
 A hive holds numerous keys.
 Each key can have subkeys and data entries called values.
-Every value can hold data which can be numbers, text or binary data.
-The left panel of the Registry Editor Window displays a list of keys and the right panel exhibit you the values.
+Every value can hold data which can be numbers, text, or binary data.
+The left panel of the Registry Editor Window displays a list of keys and the right panel exhibits the values.
 Every key has a name with one or more printable characters.
 The key names are not case-sensitive.
 One thing has to be kept in mind that the key names cannot have the backslash (\) but any other printable letters or signs can be used.
 Whereas the value names and data can include backslash sign in it.
 The following are the Windows 8 Hives

 - HKEY _CURRENT_USER

 How to create a new key in Windows 8 Registry Editor

 - Right click on the hive in the left panel of the registry window.

 - Now give a name to your key.